FAQs and Additional Behavioral Health Information

 Cancellation and No-Show Policy

 A specific block of time has been reserved for your appointment, so if you need to cancel or reschedule and appointment, please give 24 business hours of advanced notice.
-Our business hours are from Monday- Thursday 8:00-4:30 p.m. and Friday from 8:00-12:00 noon and do not include the weekend or holiday.
-To properly insure that a Late Cancellation or No Show fee is applied to you, please contact our office during our normal business hours.
+Our business hours are from Monday- Thursday 8:00-4:30 p.m. and Friday from 8:00-12:00 (noon) and do not include the weekends or holiday's.
+To properly insure that a Late Cancellation or No Show fee isn't applied to you, please contact our office during our normal business hours.